Bounds for variables with few occurrences in conjunctive normal forms: Conclusion and open problems

-We believe that a closed ``nice'' formula for $\minnonmer(k)$ is impossible, but that however computation is possible: \begin{conj} The function $\minnonmer: \NN \ra \NN$ is ``complex'', and for no finite tuple $\vec{a}$ holds $\potprec(\vec{a}) = \minnonmer$, but $\minnonmer$ is computable in doubly-exponential time. \end{conj} See Lemma \ref{lem:conjimplcomp} for some conditions which imply the computability-part of Conjecture \ref{con:minnonmernotcomp}.
+We believe that a closed ``nice'' formula for $\minnonmer(k)$ is impossible: \begin{conj} The function $\minnonmer: \NN \ra \NN$ is ``complex'', and for no finite tuple $\vec{a}$ holds $\potprec(\vec{a}) = \minnonmer$, but $\minnonmer$ is computable in doubly-exponential time. \end{conj} See Lemma \ref{lem:conjimplcomp} for conditions implying the computability-part of Conjecture \ref{con:minnonmernotcomp}.